Jayancv/PIGenerator/src/templates/prompt_template.md

 Please make sure your Python code is compatible with DWSIM.
 Do not use any placeholder or dummy values in the Python code.
 Do not add reactions to python code.
-Please give the runnable code without any placeholders based one some configs in above code.
+Please give the runnable code without any placeholders.

 Consider following context to build the solution

 [CONTEXT]